 If you're wondering whether you'll be able to take advantage of the new student loan options, here's a brief rundown of what we know so far.

 The goal behind the modification programs is to help out borrowers who are going through a temporary situation that's keeping them from making their payments.

 For students who borrowed from Wells Fargo, that means a reduction of your interest rate to as little as 1 percent.

 In an interview with the Washington Post, Wells Fargo's head of education financial services, John Rasmussen, said that the reduced rates could be effective anywhere from a few months to the entire life of the loan, depending on what kind of hardship the borrower is facing.

 An extended repayment plan option, which would allow an extra five years to be tacked on to the loan term, is also in the works for students who need help beyond the interest rate reduction.

-Discover is still nailing down the exact details of its modification program, which is set to debut in 2015, but it's currently allowing certain borrowers to make interest-only payments towards their loans.
+Discover is still nailing down the exact details of its modification program, which debuted in 2015, but allowed certain borrowers to make interest-only payments towards their loans.

-It's expected that once the program is finalized, eligible borrowers would be able to qualify for interest rate reductions or even partial forgiveness for a portion of what they owe.
+Since the program was finalized, eligible borrowers are now able to qualify for interest rate reductions or even partial forgiveness for a portion of what they owe.

 2. Which Borrowers Qualify?

 Not every student will be able to ease the pressure of their student loan debt through these modification programs.